Navinco/Profile_Site/README.md

 # Profile_Site
-This is my profile website and also one of my first website that has been created and hosted on the web
+This is my profile website and also one of my first website that has been created and hosted on the web.
+Author - Naveen Modi